pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Help_Versions.md

 ## Version 1.11, TODO:

-Added support for the Govee H5075 temperature and humidity sensor (via advertisements).
+Added support for the Govee H5075 temperature and humidity sensor (via advertisements) and the Govee H5106 Smart Air Quality Monitor (also via advertisements).

 ## Version 1.10, 2022-12-31